Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 I'm going to delete that one from the hat.

-It goes like this.
+has a little jingle that goes like this.

-I'm doing it like the terraces.
+I'm doing it like the Cherry Sisters.

 He's got hit in the face with a bit of cabbage.